-Bad Tuna was my senior film completed upon graduating from USC.
-The final film can be seen below, as well as some of the process.
+Bad Tuna was my senior film completed upon graduating from the University of Southern California.
+The final film, as well as a taste of the process, can be seen below.

-Bad Tuna's story changed up throughout production.
-Originally it was going to be about a young girl who happens upon a sinister tuna cult, but I simplified things to make the actual animation feasible under my time and budget constraints.
+Bad Tuna's story changed up a lot throughout production.
+Originally it was going to be about a young girl who happens upon a sinister tuna cult, but I simplified things to make the animation feasible under my time and budget constraints.
 Here's some thumbnails as I planned out my shots.

-An early sequence: Ethel sneaks up on a tuna cult meeting and witnesses a horrifying, eldritch ritual.
-Her elder brother (he was cut from the film) scolds her for running off.
+An early sequence (eventually cut from the film): Ethel sneaks up on a tuna cult meeting and witnesses a horrifying, eldritch ritual.
+Her elder brother (he was also cut) scolds her for running off.

 The final storyboards can be seen here.

 I put together an animatic as the film started to take shape.
 The animatic changed constantly throughout production, but here's one version of it.
 The password is badtuna.